FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 permissions via the role(s) they have been granted.

-The application can grant roles to either Users or Organizations - the latter should always be prefered, as it allows the owners of the organization to add new users - delegating the responsibility for user maintenance to a wider group.
+The application can grant roles to either Users or Organizations - the latter should always be preferred, as it allows the owners of the organization to add new users - delegating the responsibility for user maintenance to a wider group.

 For example, imagine the supermarket gains another store detective.
 Alice has